 ABI supports tax policies that treat similarly situated entities the same.
 Any tax reform should lower rates and simplify compliance for the broadest possible spectrum of business taxpayers.
-Iowa should correct tax law mismatches that deprive taxpayers of the use of business losses and business asset bases.
+Priority should be given to correcting tax law mismatches that deprive taxpayers of the use of business losses and business asset bases.